 How can therapy help me?

 A number of benefits are available from participating in therapy.
-Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as substance abuse or dependence (alcohol and drugs), depression, anxiety and fear, adjustment concerns, trauma and PTSD, relationship issues, grief and loss, sexuality concerns, spiritual conflict and early childhood abuse.
-Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
+Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety and fear, substance abuse or dependence (alcohol and drugs), adjustment concerns, trauma and PTSD, relationship issues, grief and loss, sexuality concerns, spiritual conflict and early childhood abuse.
+Many people also find that therapist can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
 Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.

 Do I really need counseling?
 I can usually handle my problems.

 Everyone goes through challenging situations in life, and while you may have successfully navigated through other difficulties you've faced, there's nothing wrong with seeking additional support when you need it.
 In fact, therapy is for people who have enough self-awareness to realize they need a helping hand, and that is something to be admired.
 You are taking responsibility by accepting where you're at in life, while making a commitment to change the situation by seeking therapy.
 Therapy provides long-lasting benefits and support, giving you the tools you need to avoid triggers, re-direct damaging patterns, and overcome whatever challenges you face.